Co-Founders Of Baja Beach Fest Share The Best Of Mexico’s Northern Baja

 The crowds have taken note.
 Hotels and AirBnBs for this weekend have been booked out for months and fans of reggaeton coming from the United States aren’t about to be dissuaded by the fear-mongering that has long dominated the travel conversation surrounding Tijuana, Rosarito, and even the calm hamlet of Puerto Nuevo a few clicks south.

-“We brought well over 100,000 people across the border to Papas & Beer over the course of last year alone,” says Chris Den Uijl, Baja Beach Fest’s co-founder, whose parents started Papas & Beer in ’83.
+“We brought well over 100,000 people across the border to Papas & Beer over the course of last year alone,” says Chris Den Uijl, Baja Beach Fest’s co-founder.
 “This year, we’re on pace to double that.
 People are clearly waking back up to Rosarito as a travel destination.
 I think bringing mainstream artists like YG, Migos, and Little Uzi Vert — as well as the biggest Latin artists — helps them feel more comfortable.”

-Den Uijl launched Baja Beach Fest with his close friend Aaron Ampudia, and together the duo has quickly built their brand into a destination festival that brings exciting names to the region and challenges stereotypes about Northern Baja Tourism.
+Den Uijl launched Baja Beach Fest with his close friend Aaron Ampudia, whose parents started Papas & Beer in ’83.
+Together, the duo has quickly built their brand into a destination festival that brings exciting names to the region and challenges stereotypes about Northern Baja Tourism.
 Though Tijuana’s murder rate sits at or near the top of global lists, lovers of everything from the local food scene to the beloved surf breaks remind travelers that more than 90% of all homicides involve people associated with the drug trade.
 Regardless, Rosarito is a destination unto itself — a beach resort, rather than a suburb of TJ.

 “We really pride ourselves on the safety portion of throwing a festival,” Den Uijl notes.
 “Education is the biggest barrier, so we emphasize that — showing people how accessible Rosarito is, showcasing the food of the region, and celebrating its growth.”